WHAT DO COLLEGES THINK ABOUT GAP YEARS?

 Once you’re accepted, almost all colleges have a straightforward process to request a one-year deferral to take a gap year.

 Almost all colleges will be happy to approve your gap year deferral request.
-You can always contact Global Citizen Year for extra support.
+You can always contact Global Citizen Year for extra support when applying to college after a gap year.

 Yes!
 Our Director of College Admissions Guidance supports Fellows who choose to apply to colleges during their Global Citizen Year.
-This service is available to students who are applying to college the first time, or students who may have applied during senior year, but have not accepted/deferred anywhere.
+This service is available to students who are applying to college after a gap year, or students who may have applied during senior year, but have not accepted/deferred anywhere.

-* If you work in higher education, please contact Linda Frey at firstname.lastname@example.org to find out more about how your institution can partner with Global Citizen Year
+* If you work in higher education, please contact email@example.com to find out more about how your institution can partner with Global Citizen Year